-Under the Fair Debt Collection Practices Act (FDCPA), debt collectors cannot harass a person who owes a debt.
+Are you being harassed by a debt collector?
+There are laws that limit what debt collectors can say or do.
+Under the Fair Debt Collection Practices Act (FDCPA), debt collectors cannot harass a person when collecting certain types of debt.

-- Repetitious phone calls that are intended to annoy, abuse, or harass you or any person answering the phone
+Repetitious phone calls that are intended to annoy, abuse, or harass you or any person answering the phone

-- Obscene or profane language
+Obscene or profane language

-- Threats of violence or harm
+Threats of violence or harm

 Publishing lists of people who refuse to pay their debts (this does not include reporting information to a credit reporting company)

 Calling you without telling you who they are

 What can you do to protect yourself?

-- Keep a file of all letters or documents a debt collector sends you and copies of anything you send to a debt collector.
+Keep a file of all letters or documents a debt collector sends you and copies of anything you send to a debt collector.

 Write down dates and times of conversations along with notes about what you discussed.

 Keeping records can help you if you have a dispute with a debt collector, meet with a lawyer, or go to court.